ASV Mark II radar: Tizard mission

 The Tizard mission was in Ottawa for only two days before leaving for Washington.
 During that time the NRC radio teams pored over the ASV unit, trying to learn everything they could of its design before it left for the US.
 This led to a debate on whether to continue development of their own system, whose shorter wavelength would make it more suitable for aircraft use, or to simply build the British unit using Canadian and US tubes.

 The Mission's arrival in Washington initially led to similar surprises when the team learned that the US Army and Navy had developed radars similar to the British Chain Home and Chain Home Low.
 However, the US Navy complained that it would be much better if radars worked at microwave frequencies and explained their frustration that existing microwave devices had power of only a few watts.
 Bowen reached into his lock box and produced cavity magnetron number 6.
 This device produced pulses of about 10 kW, hundreds of times more than US devices, and newer models were soon producing ten times that amount.

 This event broke the ice, and soon the two teams were planning a complete development and production schedule for all of the British designs.
 It was eventually agreed that US companies would begin producing the ASV and AI 1.5 m sets while beginning research on new radars using the magnetron.
-Ultimately, the countries' parties that Research Enterprises Limited (REL) in Toronto would build the British AVS unit as-is, building a new factory for its construction.
+Ultimately, the countries' parties agreed that Research Enterprises Limited (REL) in Toronto would build the British ASV unit as-is, building a new factory for its construction.
 Several thousand units were ultimately produced, mostly sold to the US.